hotosm/pdc-documentation/content/en/pages/01-OSM-Field-Surveyor-Guideliness/01-Metodologi-Pengumpulan-Data/01_Metodologi_Pengumpulan_Data.md

 1. **Infrastructure Data Collection**

-When doing data collecting in the field, the survey team have to use _android smartphone_ which has installed applications as follows:
+When doing data collection in the field, the survey team have to use _android smartphone_ which has installed applications as follows:

 *   **_ODK Collect_**

-This application is used to gathering information of objects that the survey team collecting in the field.
+This application is used to gathering information of objects that the survey team collection in the field.
 You won’t need to print dozen of paper for survey form.
 Moreover, this application allows you to take pictures and coordinate location of your object.

 *   **_OpenMapKit_ (OMK)**